Glossary of Astrological Terms

 - Aspect- A geometric relationship between two planets expressed in the number of degrees the planets are distant from one another and the shape they inscribe on the celestial sphere behind them.
 Classically, aspects are associated very heavily with both optical science and geometry and the aspectual relationship between two planets is described with words synonymous with sight such as planets "seeing" or "regarding" one another.
 Each of the aspects are also associated with a particular planetary nature and shape; the sextile is associated with Venus and the hexagon, squares are associated with Mars and the square, trines are associated with Jupiter and the triangle, and the opposition is associated with Saturn and the line.
 The conjunction is not technically an aspect in the strictest sense of the term, but is often treated like one.
 Please see the entries for the individual aspects for further information.

-- Beastial- A type of sign expression characterized by quick and socially unacceptable mannerisms and emotive reactions.
-The beastial signs are those with the image of more aggressive animals; Aries and the first half of Sagittarius.
+- Bestial- A type of sign expression characterized by quick and socially unacceptable mannerisms and emotive reactions.
+The bestial signs are those with the image of more aggressive animals; Aries and the first half of Sagittarius.

 - Bicorporal- A sign whose image is of two figures (like Gemini) or whose single image is a split figure (Sagittarius).
 These signs are adaptable and can often assume many forms or indicate a multiplicity.
 Gemini is the image of two men, Virgo the image of a woman with wings (thus half-woman, half-bird) or a woman with a bird, Sagittarius is half-man, half-horse, and Pisces is two fish.